stephendolan/site/src/_writing/2023-05-10-using-openai-to-filter-cold-outreach.md

    function looksLikeColdOutreach(thread) {
      const messageBody = thread.getMessages()[0].getBody();
      const apiKey = userProperties.getProperty("openAiApiKey");
+     // This saves a bit of cost by sending only the first 250 characters of the email body.
+You can adjust this up and down based on the token
-     const prompt = `Does this email content looks like cold outreach from a company I don't know?
+     // limit of the model you're using and how much you want to spend. const prompt = `Does this email content looks like cold outreach from a company I don't know?
 Answer with one word, "Yes" or "No"\n\n ${messageBody
        .trim()
        .substring(0, 250)}`;